wolfmcnally/WolfCore/README.md

 In the tradeguild model, the *apprentice* works at the side of the master, watching how the craft is performed, and learning by doing under the master’s direction and supervision.
 The *journeyman* started as an apprentice, and now works independently, traveling to visit customers and learn from other masters.
 The *master* has long experience and accomplishments, and determines when an apprentice is ready to become a journeyman, and helps judge a journeyman’s “master work” (*“masterpiece”*) to determine whether they are ready to become a master themselves.

-(If you prefer an absolutely gender-neutral term, I grudgingly recommend *journeyer*.)
+(If you prefer an absolutely gender-neutral term, I recommend *journeyer*.)

 I am also a mentor.
 A mentor is not dissimilar in level of skill and accomplishments to a master, but the role more connotes that of “trusted counselor or guide.”
 The job of a mentor, as I see it, is to help the mentee: 1) find their path, and 2) provide knowledge and wisdom to help them navigate their path.
 It is up to the mentee to actually *walk* the path.